-Of particular interest to Emma are the lives of juvenile offenders <14 years of age, sentenced to transportation to Australia at the Old Bailey, between 1816 – 1850.
-Emma will be using data – linkage, using criminal and civil records, in order to carry out life-course analysis.
-While looking for quantitative trends in the data, of equal importance will be the life narratives Emma is able to build up – taking into account the criminal as well as economic, social and familial lives of these young offenders.
+Of particular interest to Emma are the lives of juvenile offenders, sentenced to transportation to Australia at the Old Bailey in the early nineteenth century.
+Emma uses data – linkage, using criminal and civil records, in order to carry out life-course analysis.
+While quantitative trends in the data are important, of equal importance are the life narratives of juvenile offenders – taking into account their crimes and punishments as well as their economic, social and familial lives.

 Watkins, E D. & Godfrey, B. (in press) Criminal Children: Researching Juvenile Offenders 1820-1920, (Pen & Sword).

 Watkins, E D. (2018) ‘Transported Beyond the Seas: Criminal Juveniles’, In Nineteenth Century Childhoods in Interdisciplinary and International Perspectives, Series: Childhood in the Past Vol 6 (eds.)
 Baxter J E. & Ellis, M. (Oxford: Oxbow).